shakebugs/shake-docs/docs/ios/crash-reporting.md

 Enable crash reporting and paste the snippet below in the `viewDidLoad` method in one of your view controllers.
 We'll crash the app on a button tap by accessing the array with the out of bounds index.

-Launch you app after the crash, edit the report if you want and close the dialog.
-Few minutes after, your report should be visible on the Shake dashboard.
+Launch you app after the crash, add a sentence or two if you want to and submit the report.
+Your report will be visible on the Shake dashboard in a few minutes.

 :::note

 Before testing this, make sure to disconnect your device from the Xcode debugger.
-Xcode debugger attaches itself to the application process and will disable the crash recording.
+Xcode debugger attaches itself to the application process and will disable crash recording.

 :::